evgenyneu/evgenii.com/blog/_posts/2016-03-30-creating-pdf-from-latex-in-sublime-text-3.md

 ## Building a PDF from a LaTeX document

-To create a PDF file from a LaTeX document open it in Sublime Text and press Command-B. This can also be done by selecting the *Tools > Build* menu item.
+To create a PDF file from a LaTeX document open it in Sublime Text and press *Command-B*.
+This can also be done by selecting the *Tools > Build* menu item.

 When the build is finished Sublime Text will show its results.
 The build results area can be opened at any time from *Tools > Build Results* menu and closed with *Esc* key.